shirazlinux/free-software-philosophy/content/learn/four-freedoms.md

 ## 1: Study and improve the software

-The second freedom guarantees the right to **study** the program's behavior.
+The first freedom guarantees the right to **study** the program's behavior.
 You have a right to understand how the software you depend on works!
 In order to facilitate this, the source code must be included with the software.
 The publishers of free software cannot obfuscate the source code, forbid reverse